Compare (0)

 The fourth year is a time for students to explore their interests and develop their expertise in specific areas of medicine.
 Students can choose from a wide range of elective courses and rotations in specialties such as cardiology, dermatology, emergency medicine, oncology, radiology, and more.
 Fourth-year students also complete a capstone project in which they design and carry out a research project or quality improvement initiative.

-In addition to the core curriculum, Johns Hopkins University School of Medicine offers a variety of enrichment opportunities for students, including research experiences, service-learning projects, and international electives.
+In addition to the core curriculum, Johns Hopkins University School of Medicine offers a variety of enrichment opportunities for students.
+Some include research experiences, service-learning projects, and international electives.
 The curriculum is constantly evolving to meet the changing needs of the healthcare system and prepare students for the future of medicine.

 Admissions Requirements